 - The selection panel determines the appointment grade of each new officer.

 - Selectees will receive a commission as an Ensign (O1) or Lieutenant (j.g.)
-(O-2) in the Coast Guard Reserve.
+(O-2).
 LTJG* may be offered to selectees who:

 - Have served one or more years on board vessels U.S in the capacity of a credentialed officer, and

 - Hold at least a Third Mate (unlimited) Ocean or Coastwise or

 - Third Assistant Engineer (any horsepower) license or

 - Majored in a marine environmental protection field

 - All others not indicated above will be offered commission as an ensign.

 NOTE: Selection panels consider not only the applicant’s training, experience, and qualifications when they determine appointment grades, but also the potential for placement in a billet (position) that will ensure the officer has access to leadership opportunities and is competitive to promote with his/her peers in the same paygrade.
 Therefore, although the panel is authorized to appoint selectees to LTJG who demonstrate the criteria of item (3) above, they may defer to appointment as an ENS if it is in the best interests of the individual for a prolonged career.

 If I attended a maritime academy and meet the degree and/or credential requirements, but I am currently enlisted in the Coast Guard, and/or I graduated several years ago, may I still apply to be an officer through the MARGRAD program?

 - Yes, presuming that you have met all other eligibility criteria